gl1tterbomb/gl1tterbomb/README.md

 [ BYI; ]

 ♡ - DOUBLES; thinks Doubles? hmm..
 I don't really mind.
 I sometimes won’t interact with doubles of my ID/highest kins, I mean, depending on how I feel, unless we’re already friends.
 I carelessly about doubles, saying "ooh that's me".
 I do take my kintye seriously,;-; I thought it would be nice to believe that double lives in a different universe or something like that.
-I'm not trying to be mean.
-I still won’t int with Hal doubles unless we already friends.
-I also won’t int with friends doubles unless they’re comfortable and are okay with it.,I respect their wishes👍👍.

-Idk why I’m mentioning this but don’t ask me about my personal information and anything else, such as deadname, mental, or any my personal.
+Idk why I’m mentioning this but don’t ask me about my personal information and anything else, such as deadname or any my personal.
 There multiple people keep asking.,;-; I'm NOT giving out my personal stuff to strangers, especially someone I've known for 9 days or less 7 months.
 I prefer to keep it private unless you are a trusted friend.
 Like, I get you trying to know me better, but it's just weird and uncomfortable when strangers ask me these types of questions.
 I'm fine with someone asking me where I'm from or some stuff like that.
 I’m also okay with people asking my actual age but asking me my deadname is weird.

 ☆ - People especially friends and ex friends who break their own DNI/boundaries just to harass a random player they don’t like.
 I don't care what your excuse is, I don't want to hear you're gonna harass/bully and death-threaten them.
 Keep it to yourself you’re hella weird.
 And people who disrespect others' boundaries.
 Joke or not. you’re not funny